 Have 1 serving with every meal.
 One serving of a liquid fat (plant-based oil) is 1 tbsp. or one serving of a solid fat like (avocado, olives, nuts, seeds) is 2 tbsp.
 Since salmon is a fatty fish and also a protein, the suggested serving size is 4 oz.

-Now that you know why fats are important, try this Healthy Key Lime Avocado Mousse Recipe.
+Now that you know why fats are important, try these Healthy Avocado Pudding Recipes.
 You’re going to love it!

 Your Coach and Biggest Cheerleader